 On reaching the area, CG aircraft vectored the Indian Coast Guard Ship Rajkiran to intercept the boat.

-The Myanmarese boat was engaged in illegal fishing in the Indian Exclusive Economic Zone.
+The Burmese boat was engaged in illegal fishing in the Indian exclusive economic zone.
 The boat and the crew were escorted to Port Blair and handed over to A&N Police for further investigation.

-The Coast Guard PRO added that Coast Guard ships and aircraft are on patrol 24x7, monitoring activities in the Indian EEZ and protecting the sovereign rights of our country within the Maritime Zones.
+The Coast Guard PRO added that Coast Guard ships and aircraft are on patrol 24/7, monitoring activities in the Indian EEZ and protecting the sovereign rights of our country within the maritime zones.

 In case of any violations of the Indian laws and regulations, Indian Coast Guard units promptly take action against the defaulting vessels.

-The Indian Coast Guard maintains round the clock vigil to thwart any nefarious activity in Exclusive Economic Zones of India.
+The Indian Coast Guard maintains round-the-clock vigil to thwart any illegal activity in EEZ.